Is Film Going Away?

 Experience shows us that every time a new, better, cheaper medium, like digital cameras, is invented that the older media survive, continuing to do whatever they did best, and then get better at it, even if they sucked all along.

 Did you know AM radio went stereo in 1985?
 Probably not, but the radio in my 1988 Mercedes picks it up just fine, even on news stations on which only the jingles play in stereo.
 Free over-the-air TV went HD and digital in 2009, and it looks better than cable.
-No one seems to care, but it's there for the watching.
+No one seems to care, but it's there free for the watching.

 Even though older media may no longer be as popular as before, they remain commercially viable.
 Digital and film are completely different media, just as oils differ from watercolor, macrame, Prismacolor or bead art.
 Non-artists misguidedly waste their time comparing meaningless specs like resolution and bit depth when they really should just stand back and look at the images.

 Even awful media like LP vinyl records still have their followers.
 I know; I still get hate mail from these folks all the time for my previous sentence.
 Hello people: LPs sucked then, they still suck today, but people still use them and love them.
 I personally know people who still master vinyl LPs, and other people still buy them.
 My point isn't that vinyl records suck, it's that almost no one buys them anymore yet you can still get them brand new if you want, and people still cut them.
 Different strokes for different folks.